blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 It is easy for *GAMESS* to find a minimum.
 It just follows every gradient downward.
 It is more challenging to find a saddle point, where one coordinate is maximized and all others are minimized.
 How do you find that balance point?

 *GAMESS* has a calculation type called `RUNTYP=SADPOINT` that can do this.
 However, it needs to know what coordinate to follow to find the saddlepoint.
-The best way to do this is to construct a structure that is a hypothetical saddle point (our optimized scan for 100˚ seems like a good starting point)
+The best way to do this is to construct a structure that is close to a hypothetical saddle point (our optimized scan for 100˚ seems like a good starting point)

 ### Finding The Imaginary Vibration

 *GAMESS* still needs lots of help.
 First we need an imaginary vibration to follow.
 So we will have to perform a vibration calculation first.
 The imaginary vibration is often designated with a negative frequency.
 It is a vibration that moves along the reaction coordinate.
-All other vibrations go up and down in energy as they move away from and back to their centre points.
+All normal vibrations increase in energy as they move away from their centre points.
 The imaginary vibration is at a maximum at its centre.
-It is going downhill toward starting material or product.
+It is going downhill toward starting material or product as it moves away from the center.

-A structure that is optimized (except for the frozen coordinate) and is very near the transition state structure will have an imaginary vibration.
+A structure that is optimized (except for the frozen coordinate) and is very near the transition state structure should have an imaginary vibration.
 We need to perform a vibration calculation first.

 I start with the result file for the potential energy scan done above.
-I chose the optimization where we freeze the C–C torsion at 100˚.
-I opened the log file in *MacMolPlt* and then used Subwindow  Input Builder to create a new input file.
-I changed RunType to Hessian, which will calculate the information needed to determine the vibrations and their frequencies.
-These are the vectors along which the various coordinates are changed when we optimize.
+I chose the result for the optimization where we froze the C–C torsion at 100˚.
+I opened the log file in *MacMolPlt* and then used `Subwindow` → `Input Builder` to create a new input file.
+I changed `RunType` to `Hessian`, which will calculate the information needed to determine the vibrations and their frequencies.
+These vibrations are the vectors along which the various coordinates are changed when we optimize.
 We usually use a guess for the Hessian matrix as approximations are more than good enough for finding the bottom of an energy well.

 For finding the saddle point, we need to be close in structure and have a vector (the imaginary vibration) that points straight toward it.
 So we must calculate the Hessian matrix.
 With higher levels of theory this can take a long time, but we are using a very low level of theory and won’t have to wait long.
-In many cases 3-21G* will not be suitable for a transition state but, since we are not making or breaking bonds, we should be OK.
-We also set up a Vibrational Analysis so that vibrations would be calculated out of the Hessian data and reported in the result file.
+In many cases 3-21G<sup>*</sup> will not be suitable for an accurate transition state in a reaction but, since we are not making or breaking bonds, we should be OK.
+We also set up a `Vibrational Analysis` so that vibrations would be calculated out of the Hessian data and reported in the result file.

 I saved the input file.
 It is reproduced below.
 You will see that the atom numbering is different than in the above cases.
 I set up a hydrogen as the first atom when I was building butadiene for the larger, more extensive torsion scan presented in figure 11.
-As a result the C–C torsion is represented by the 5,4,3,2 torsion coordinate and that is listed as the ninth element in the IZMAT(1) list.
+As a result the C–C torsion is represented by the `5,4,3,2` torsion coordinate and that is listed as the ninth element in the `IZMAT(1)` list.
 Nothing changed that matters, you just need to be aware of where the torsion angle is in the Z-matrix so you can interpret the input file.

 ```{code-block}